 FRBP is a professionally built and signed mountain bike trail network in Freeman Township, Maine.
-We offer daily and seasonal access passes, please see our rates and hours.
-At this time, FRBP is still under development, as we continue to expand our trail offerings and develop facilities for our guests.
+We are open to the public, and offer daily and seasonal access passes.
+Please see our Rates and Hours.

-We have approximately 5 miles of purpose built single track trail open for riders.
+We have approximately 5 miles of purpose built single track trail open for riders, and have trails for all ability levels.
 The majority of our trail is machine built flow trail with berms, jumps, drops and other features found throughout the network.

 Our trails are gravity based and progression oriented and are set up in a lap style fashion with dedicated climbing trails and numerous directional downhills.